Imports

 The import

-section is structured as a list of partial or absolute URLs,
+section is structured as a list of partial or absolute URIs,

 which Flow always evaluates relative to the base directory of the current source file.